paulvinell/RubyCryptoAid/README.md

 # RubyCryptoAid
-Support for solving basic cryptography exercises in Ruby
+Support for solving basic cryptography exercises in Ruby.
+Also contains some functionality for statistics.

 ## Examples